mobile app bar

 Kevin Stefanski and Shedeur Sanders

-“I’ll let the week play out and make a decision later,” Kevin Stefanski said on Wednesday when he was asked whether Shedeur Sanders is now the No. 2 QB.
-The Cleveland Browns, who are without Joe Flacco and Kenny Pickett, earlier named Dillon Gabriel as the starting QB for Sunday’s game against the Steelers.
+“I’ll let the week play out and make a decision later,” Kevin Stefanski said on Wednesday when asked whether Shedeur Sanders is now Cleveland’s QB2.
+The Browns (1-4 for the season), who are without Joe Flacco and Kenny Pickett, earlier named Dillon Gabriel as the starting QB for Sunday’s game against the Steelers.

-Naturally, a fan would argue that Shedeur, who was the No. 3 QB on the roster, would now become the No. 2 QB.
-But according to Stefanski, it is not yet decided, as he needs time to make a final decision.
-As per reports, he would like to assess Bailey Zappe and Shedeur ahead of the Dolphins’ game on October 19.
+Naturally, anyone would argue that Shedeur, who was the QB3 on the roster, would now become the No. 2 quarterback.
+But, as per reports, Stefanski would like to assess both Bailey Zappe and Shedeur ahead of the Dolphins’ game on October 19.

-However, Zappe’s last three starts are discouraging, with a 50.6% completion rate, 155.7 yards per game, seven interceptions, and a 36.9 passer rating.
+However, Zappe’s last three starts have been discouraging.
+He had a 50.6% completion rate, 155.7 yards per game, seven interceptions, and a 36.9 passer rating in them.
 In comparison, Shedeur did quite well in the first two preseason games before his injury.
+So, analyst Skip Bayless, who has always backed Shedeur since he fell to the sixth round (144th pick) in the 2025 NFL Draft, reserved some harsh words for the Browns’ head coach.

-Ever since Shedeur lost the QB2 spot to Gabriel (when Flacco was present), the former Colorado star gave up his Wednesday off-days to train harder.
-Additionally, he stopped his own podcast, The Legendary Podcast, reportedly one of the reasons GMs and HCs seemingly overlooked him in the draft, as they wanted the team to have more privacy.
+Ever since Shedeur lost the QB2 spot to Gabriel (when Flacco was present), the former Colorado star has given up his Wednesday off-days to train harder.
+Additionally, he has stopped filming his show, The Legendary Podcast.
+This came after reports emerged that one of the reasons GMs and HCs overlooked him in the draft was that they wanted the team to have more privacy.

-However, Stefanski doesn’t seem to align with any of the changes, believes Skip.
-He highlighted the Bill Parcells–Terrell Owens fallout to explain why he thinks Shedeur is being disrespected by the Browns HC.
+However, Stefanski doesn’t seem to be swayed by any of the changes Sanders has made or the hard work the quarterback has put in.
+Bayless then highlighted the Bill Parcells-Terrell Owens fallout at the Dallas Cowboys in 2006 to explain why he thinks Shedeur is being disrespected by the Browns HC.

 “It’s like Parcells when T.O. was there.
 He wouldn’t even call his name; he just called him ‘the player.’
 Remember that?”
-Skip asked.
-He went on to question why Shedeur is not the No. 2 QB.
+Skip asked, before questioning why Shedeur is not the No. 2 QB.
 “Every time he’s asked about Shedeur, he plays dodgeball with a bunch of non-answers.
 And Flacco’s now gone, Kenny Pickett is now gone.
-Just acknowledge that Shedeur moved up a spot,” Skip argued.
+Just acknowledge that Shedeur moved up a spot,” he argued.

 Amid all the debate, Shedeur admitted that he is “working with” Dillon Gabriel to ensure a positive locker room environment.
-After all, the Browns (1-4), who are fourth in the AFC North, require at least six more wins.
+After all, the Browns, who are fourth in the AFC North, require at least six more wins.
 Especially for Stefanski to save his job after back-to-back disappointing seasons.

 About the author